Back to Blog

 • The method is reliable and appropriate for the purpose, considering all circumstances

 These requirements are technology-neutral.
-The Act does not prescribe how you must capture a signature.
-It focuses on outcomes: can you identify who signed, did they intend to sign, and was the method appropriate?
+The Act doesn't prescribe how you need to capture a signature.
+It cares about outcomes.
+Can you identify who signed?
+Did they intend to sign?
+Was the method appropriate?

 What counts as reliable and appropriate

 The third requirement, that the method be reliable and appropriate, is deliberately flexible.
-The Act recognises that different transactions require different levels of assurance.
+The Act recognises that different transactions call for different levels of assurance.

-For a high-value property transaction, you would want stronger verification than for an internal approval form.
-The law allows for this proportionality.
+For a high-value property transaction, you'd want stronger verification than for an internal approval form.
+The law leaves room for that proportionality.

-In practice, most e-signature platforms meet the reliability standard by providing:
+In practice, most e-signature platforms hit the reliability bar by providing:

 • Email verification of the signer's identity